Chan8903/Course-Project/README.md

 D. Tidy file Codebook and File Layout.xlsx: describes how the data in the tidy file are structured
-	or organized (file layout) and the derivation of activity names used in the layout (codebook)
+	or organized (file layout) and the derivation of activity names used in the layout (codebook) These files are also available separately in pdf files as Tidy Codebook of movement measures across activities of daily living.pdf and Tidy file Layout.pdf.
+Software to read the pdf files is available at: http://www.adobe.com/products/reader.html

 	Each of the requirements #1 through #5 is met with a different file in this repository:
 									Compliance Matrix